Last Updated: March 26, 2026

 Are jelly bean tetras hard to keep?

 They’re moderate in difficulty.
 The main challenges are providing soft, acidic water and ensuring they get appropriate food.
-If you can meet those two requirements, they’re actually quite hardy for their size.
+If you can meet those two requirements, they’re actually very hardy for their size.
 They’re not a good choice for beginners running a standard community tank with hard tap water, but they’re well within reach for anyone willing to adjust their water chemistry.

 Can jelly bean tetras live in a nano tank?